J Scholar Visa

 J-2 dependents may study part time or full time in the United States while the J-1 scholar maintains status.

-J-2 visa holders may apply for work permission with USCIS once they arrive in the U.S. To apply for work permission, please refer to applying for employment authorization.
+J-2 visa holders may apply for work permission with USCIS once they arrive in the U.S. To apply for work permission, please follow these instructions.

 For information on J-2 travel see the Travel section below.